ctrlaltdylan/shopify-session-tokens-nextjs/README.md

 When a customer opens your app, they will be directed to your app's defined homepage in your Shopify App settings.

-In `_app.js` use the `ShopifyAppBridgeProvider` component to check for authentication, and begin the OAuth process if a customer isn't logged in:
+In `_app.js` use the `ShopifyAppBridgeProvider` component to check for authentication, and automatically pass the `host` and `shop` parameters to AppBridge if available:

 ```javascript
 // pages/_app.js